-For the year ended December 31, 2013, our operations in Spain accounted for 35.3% of our consolidated net operating revenues and 25.5% of our consolidated EBITDA.
-Spain is currently experiencing a significant economic downturn.
-Spain entered into a recession in the third quarter of 2008, and the effects of the global economic downturn have been exacerbated by a real estate crisis and pressures from a relatively high fiscal deficit and external indebtedness.
-Spain's public debt has been downgraded by rating agencies on a number of occasions commencing in 2010.
-The unemployment rate was reported to be 25.6% at the end of December 2013 and the gross domestic product contracted by 1.4% in 2012 and 1.2% in 2013.
-The economic downturn has had, and will likely continue to have, a number of negative impacts on our operations in Spain.
-For example, the aggregate number of visitors to our slots arcades and bingo and casino halls in Spain as well as their average visit length and amount wagered have decreased commencing in 2009, and have not yet recovered.
+For the year ended December 31, 2014, our operations in Spain accounted for 36.7% of our consolidated net operating revenues and 28.6% of our consolidated EBITDA.
+While Spain's economy has been gradually improving since 2013, Spain experienced a significant economic downturn between 2008 and 2012.
+Spain entered into a recession in the third quarter of 2008, and the effects of the global economic downturn were exacerbated by a real estate crisis and pressures from a relatively high fiscal deficit and external indebtedness.
+Spain's public debt was downgraded by rating agencies on a number of occasions commencing in 2010 and has only been partially upgraded since then by S&P and Moody's in 2014 and 2015, and has been unable to achieve its pre-crisis ratings.
+The unemployment rate was reported to be 23.7% in December 2014 and the gross domestic product contracted in 2012 and 2013 before making a modest recovery in 2014.
+The economic downturn has had a number of negative impacts on our operations in Spain.
+For example, the aggregate number of visitors to our slots arcades and bingo and casino halls in Spain as well as their average visit length and amount wagered decreased commencing in 2009, and have not yet recovered to the pre-crisis levels.
 The decrease in visitors and length of visit have, in turn, adversely affected our results of operations since 2009.
-The economic downturn in Spain and the effects of the credit crisis have also adversely impacted the availability and cost of our bank financing in Spain, and we believe that these conditions will continue.
+The economic downturn in Spain and the effects of the credit crisis also adversely impacted the availability and cost of our bank financing in Spain.
+While since 2013 the Spanish economy has been experiencing a modest recovery, continued concerns about the recession, unemployment, energy costs (including the latest volatility in oil prices), the availability and cost of credit and diminished consumer confidence in Spain pose significant risks for the recovery of the Spanish economy.
+Furthermore, Spain will undergo both general and regional elections in 2015, which may result in uncertainty and further volatility.
+As a result, any new significant economic downturn could have a material adverse effect on our results of operations and financial condition.

 Our results of operations are also dependent on the economic conditions of other markets in which we operate, including Italy, Argentina, Panama, Colombia and other parts of Latin America, some of which have experienced declines recently and during various periods in the past decade.
+Italy has been in an economic downturn since 2011.
+Furthermore, Argentina defaulted on its sovereign debt in 2014 and is currently experiencing high levels of inflation and an economic downturn.
 Our business is particularly sensitive to reductions in discretionary consumer spending, which may be affected by such negative economic conditions.
 Economic contraction, economic uncertainty and the perception by our customers of weak or weakening economic conditions may cause a decline in demand for entertainment in the forms of the gaming services that we offer.
 In addition, changes in discretionary consumer spending or consumer preferences could be driven by factors such as an unstable job market or perceived or actual disposable consumer income and wealth.
 Economic downturns and volatility in the various markets in which we operate may adversely affect our results of operations and financial condition.